← Back to blog

 What are the main types of risks that affect contractor businesses?

 Contractors face risks including occupational safety hazards, unclear contract terms, financial delays or overruns, regulatory non-compliance, and subcontractor performance issues.
-Each category requires its own identification and response strategy.
+Construction business risks span every phase of a project, from the first client conversation to final payment.

 How can contractors reduce payment and cash flow disputes?

-Use clear milestone-based payment schedules, document every change order in writing, and avoid verbal-only agreements.
-These practices reduce the ambiguity that turns into disputes and delayed payments.
+Use clear milestone payment schedules, document every change order in writing, and avoid verbal-only agreements.
+Mitigation practices like detailed contracts and written change orders prevent most payment disputes before they escalate.

 Why is ongoing safety management important on construction sites?